j-berg-au/BOUNDLESS/content/Character Creation/Mages/Classes/Riftcaller.md

+> **WARNING:** This class is in an unfinished state.
+Please consider playing a different class for now.

 **Description**
 Mages who bind other creatures to serve them, calling the through rifts in the Aether, are known as **Riftcallers**.
 These creatures could be undead, animals, spirits, elementals, or any other kind of creature.